-In the fitness industry, everyone’s obsessed with “more”.
+When it comes to health and fitness, everyone’s obsessed with “more”.
 More cardio.
+More calorie restriction.
 More squats.
 More gym time.
-More calorie restriction.
 But if you’re not careful, “more” can lead to overtraining, injury, and illness.
 Here’s how to know what’s TOO MUCH when it comes to exercise.

 I’ve been coaching clients for nearly 25 years and I’ve seen many of them treat their bodies like teenagers learning to drive a car.